-Amateurs and professional investors alike suffer from loss aversion.
+A common trait shared by amateurs and professional investors, it is deeply rooted due to our survival instinct.
 In fact, rogue traders are more often the result of loss aversion than evil.
 It often starts with a small loss, and in an effort to cover it up, the trader would double down and take more risk, digging a bigger and bigger hole for themselves.

 By Helen Yang, CFA